Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Our Proposed Approach

 \subsection{Overview of NSReg}

-In this paper, we propose a novel open-set GAD framework \underline{n}ormal \underline{s}tructure \underline{reg}ularisation (NSReg), as a solution to tackle the aforementioned challenges.
-The key insight behind NSReg is to explicitly guide the representation learner in capturing discriminative normal structural information from the graph characterised by the labelled normal nodes, supplementing the incomplete and often biased label information provided by the labelled anomalies that represent the seen anomalies, to alleviate the oversight of unseen anomalies.
+In this paper, we propose a novel open-set GAD framework, namely \underline{n}ormal \underline{s}tructure \underline{reg}ularisation (NSReg), as a solution to tackle the aforementioned challenges.
+The key insight behind NSReg is to explicitly guide the representation learner in capturing discriminative normal structural information from the graph characterised by the labelled normal nodes, supplementing the incomplete and often biased label information provided by the labelled anomalies that represent the seen anomalies.
+The modelling of this structural normality effectively calibrates the normality decision boundary, enabling better generalisation to the unseen anomalies, \ie, better separation between the unseen anomalies and normal nodes.

-As illustrated in Figure \ref{fig:overview}, NSReg leverages a novel Normal Structure Regularisation (NSR) module to enforce compact normal representations.
-During training, the NSR module is integrated as a regularising component with a supervised graph anomaly detector, both sharing the same representation learner for joint optimisation, to enable the capture of structural normality and distinct patterns for GAD.
-The objective of NSReg can be defined as the following:
+As illustrated in Figure \ref{fig:overview}, NSReg leverages a novel Normal Structure Regularisation (NSR) module to enforce compact and uncluttered normal subspace in the representation space.
+During training, the NSR module is integrated as a regularising component with a supervised graph anomaly detector, both sharing the same representation learner for joint optimisation, to enable the joint learning of the structural normality and seen anomaly patterns for GAD.
+The general objective of NSReg can be defined as the following:

-where $\mathcal{L}_{\mathrm{AD}}$ is the loss function of a supervised GAD, with $s_v$ being the predicted anomaly score and $y_v$ being the ground truth.
-Additionally, $\mathcal{L}_\mathrm{NSR}$ signifies the loss function of the NSR module, with $p_{r}$ denoting the predicted normality of a relation sample $r$, and its normality $c_r$ is defined by the labelling function $C$.
-During inference, the learned representation learner $\psi*$ is combined with the trained anomaly scoring network $\eta*$ to form an end-to-end pipeline for detection, and the NSR module is disconnected from the representation learner since the normal structural information has already been learned.
+where $\Theta_{\phi}$ and $\Theta_{\mathrm{NSR}}$ are the respective learnable parameters of the anomaly detection $\phi$ and the NSR module, and $\mathcal{L}_{\mathrm{AD}}$ is the loss function of a supervised GAD model, with $s_v$ being the predicted anomaly score and $y_v$ being the ground truth.
+Additionally, $\mathcal{L}_\mathrm{NSR}$ signifies the loss function of the NSR module adjusted by the regularisation coefficient $\lambda$, with $q_{r}$ denoting the predicted normality of a relation sample $r$, and its normality $c_r$ is defined by a labelling function $C$.
+During inference, the representation learner $\psi*$ is combined with the trained anomaly scoring network $\eta*$ to form an end-to-end pipeline for detection, and the NSR module is disconnected from the representation learner since the normal structural information has already been learned.
 This simplifies the inference process without introducing any additional NSR module-related runtime or resource overhead.